NOTICE OF ANNUAL GENERAL MEETING

 There are 194,400,000 class A shares in the company with ten votes per share and 1,460,672,000 class B shares with one vote per share, with the result that the total number of shares in H&M is 1,655,072,000 and the total number of votes is 3,404,672,000.

-The annual report for 2020 was published at hmgroup.com/agm on 6 April 2021.
-It is available at H&M’s head office, Mäster Samuelsgatan 46A, 106 38 Stockholm and will be sent out to shareholders submitting such a request and stating their postal address.
-The annual report will be presented at the meeting, as will the auditor’s report and auditor’s statement, the board’s remuneration report and the correspondence from shareholders proposing the resolutions in items 8b, 17 and 18.
+The annual and sustainability report is available at H&M’s head office, Mäster Samuelsgatan 46A, 106 38 Stockholm and on the company’ website, and will be sent out to shareholders submitting such a request and stating their postal address.
+It will also be presented at the meeting, as will the auditor’s report and auditor’s statement, and the board’s remuneration report.

 H & M Hennes & Mauritz AB (publ)